Logo

 Trevor Francis ended his first season with 15 goals from just 22 games.

-Nottingham Forest retained the League Cup shortly afterwards, and made progress in the European Cup to the extent that they reached the semi-finals, at which point Trevor Francis was permitted by registration rules to take part.
+Nottingham Forest retained the League Cup shortly afterwards without the cup-tied Trevor Francis, and made progress in the European Cup to the extent that they reached the semi-finals, although Trevor Francis was not eligible to play in the competition until the final.

 Trevor Francis had already begun to sprint into position, but even so he had to increase his pace in order to reach the cross as it dropped, and ended up throwing himself low at the ball.